Weekend in Graz Austria | Graz City Break itinerary

 The historic city centre is Graz’s main attraction and has been deservedly named a UNESCO World Heritage Site.

 You may also want to venture into the Hauptplatz, the city’s main square, and stand in awe at the sight of the city hall.
-You won’t get bored in Old Town.
+You won’t get bored in Old Town on a weekend in Graz.

 Lend District